Seba's short-tailed bat: Description

 C. perspicillata is a small to medium-sized bat with relatively short ears, and a short, triangular noseleaf.
 They have fur that is dense and soft, and can be a variety of colors, ranging from black to brown to gray, with both albino and orange individuals found in certain areas.
 Sexual dimorphism varies in C. perspicillata based on geography.
 In Colombia, there are no differences in size and color between sexes, but in the West Indies females are usually larger, and males are larger everywhere else this species is found.

 C. perspicillata has a very good sense of smell, good visual acuity, and they show less specialization in their auditory apparatus as opposed to insectivorous bats.
 However, they still employ echolocation as a primary method of orientation.
 They use calls that originate in their mouths or nostrils, which are intense, and have been shown to be the most directional sonar beams in any species of echolocating bat.

 Ecology

 Range and Habitat

-C. perspicillata is primarily found in Mexico, Bolivia, Paraguay, Brazil, Trinidad, and Tobago.
+C. perspicillata is primarily found in Mexico, Belize, Bolivia, Paraguay, Brazil, and Trinidad and Tobago.
 They are mostly found in forests, both deciduous and evergreen.
 It is usually found near stagnant water, in areas with a large amount of free internal space, usually below elevations of 1000 meters.
 As a result, this bat is among the most common that are caught at ground level, based on their foraging habits.